Care Packages for Deployed Marines: Shipping Methods

 Flat Rate Boxes and FREE Supplies from the USPS

 Most folks want to consider "Flat Rate" boxes for shipping care packages overseas because they are the same price to ship regardless of the weight.
 The boxes are provided free from the USPS; all you have to pay for is shipping.
 However, depending on where you live and what zip code you are shipping to, you may want to compare rates.
 Check with your post office.
-There are THREE sizes of flat rate boxes.
-See above for pricing.
-The medium-sized boxes can hold up to 70 lbs.
-The large box enables customers to ship 50 percent more.
-Order these boxes by calling toll-free at 1-800-610-8734 or visit the USPS web site.
+Click here to see the different boxes you can order.

 Priority Mail vs. Parcel Post:

 There are three advantages to shipping priority mail over parcel post.
 (Note: Flat Rate boxes are Priority Mail.)

 - Priority mail packages WILL arrive quicker at the APO/FPO mailing facilities